 Information material to be distributed to participants before or during the workshop:

-Final workshop programme
+Final workshop programme (Examples in Annex 4)

 Paper copies of presentations for each session (optional)

-Break-out session assignments for participants (who is in what group), including chairs, rapporteurs and locations of break-out sessions
+Break-out session assignments for participants (who is in what group), including chairs, rapporteurs and locations of break-out sessions (See Annex 5)

-Break-out questions for each session and group
+Break-out questions for each session and group (See Annex 5)

+Break-out session instructions for chairs (See Annex 6)

 A template for presenting the summary of break-out sessions in the plenary session (optional)

-An electronic copy of all meeting presentations for publishing on the web.
-(All material that is not identified as confidential will be published.)

-The MJV evaluation form (See Annex X)
+The MJV evaluation form (See Annex 7)

 Equipment and materials for the meeting.
 Each plenary session should have a projector and a laptop for giving presentations.
 It is also advisable to have on hand a microphone and a flipchart.
 At minimum break-out sessions should have flipcharts available.
 Other types of equipment are optional and often depend on organiser preferences or the equipment available at the meeting facility.